The C&TH Guide to Royal London

 1. Buckingham Palace

-Every summer the Queen opens the gates to her official London home so you can have a peep into how the other (other) half lives.
+Every summer the late Queen opened the gates to her official London home so you can have a peep into how the other (other) half lives, and hopefully the King will do the same.
 Expectedly lavish, you can waltz through the Throne Room, Ballroom, and handful of drawing rooms to admire the finest of furniture and most opulent decor.
 Art highlights include paintings by Rembrandt, Ruben, Poussin and Canaletto; sculpture by Canova and Chantrey; as well as exquisite examples of Sevres porcelain.
 Keep an eye out for the secret entrance used by the Royal Family to access the drawing rooms from their private apartments.
-Don’t leave without paying the Queen’s Gallery a visit, where changing exhibitions featuring everything from old master paintings to rare furniture and photographs are on show.
+Don’t leave without paying the Queen’s Gallery a visit, where changing exhibitions featuring everything from old master paintings to rare furniture and photographs are on show. rct.co.uk

 2. Crown & Conflict, Imperial War Museum